grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 How to **investigate**:

-- Check the `Cortex / Reads` dashboard
+- Check the `Mimir / Reads` dashboard
-  - Looking at the dashboard you should see in which Cortex service the high latency originates
+  - Looking at the dashboard you should see in which Mimir service the high latency originates
   - The panels in the dashboard are vertically sorted by the network path (eg. cortex-gw -> query-frontend -> query->scheduler -> querier -> store-gateway)
-- Check the `Cortex / Slow Queries` dashboard to find out if it's caused by few slow queries
+- Check the `Mimir / Slow Queries` dashboard to find out if it's caused by few slow queries
 - Deduce where in the stack the latency is being introduced
   - **`cortex-gw`**
     - The cortex-gw may need to be scaled up.
-Use the `Cortex / Scaling` dashboard to check for CPU usage vs requests.
+Use the `Mimir / Scaling` dashboard to check for CPU usage vs requests.
     - There could be a problem with authentication (eg. slow to run auth layer)
   - **`query-frontend`**
     - The query-frontend may beed to be scaled up.
-If the Cortex cluster is running with the query-scheduler, the query-frontend can be scaled up with no side effects, otherwise the maximum number of query-frontend replicas should be the configured `-querier.worker-parallelism`.
+If the Mimir cluster is running with the query-scheduler, the query-frontend can be scaled up with no side effects, otherwise the maximum number of query-frontend replicas should be the configured `-querier.worker-parallelism`.
   - **`querier`**
     - Look at slow queries traces to find out where it's slow.
     - Typically, slowness either comes from running PromQL engine (`innerEval`) or fetching chunks from ingesters and/or store-gateways.